-The project is expected to bring increase in employment opportunities, increase diversity and quantity of energy supply, decrease environment impacts, use of clean technologies and conserve natural resources, thus contributing to the sustainable development objectives of the Brazilian Government.
+The project is expected to bring increase in employment opportunities, decrease environment impacts, use of clean technologies and conserve natural resources, thus contributing to the sustainable development objectives of the Brazilian Government.

-The project participant has provided information about the main equipments that are being installed in the project plant and which are related with the CDM project activity.
+The project participant has provided sufficient information about main equipments that are being installed in the project plant and are related with the CDM project activity.